 tat svayam yoga-samsiddhah

-kalenatmani vindati – Indeed, there is nothing here more sanctifying comparable to Knowledge.
+kalenatmani vindati – Indeed, there is nothing here more sanctifying and comparable to Knowledge.
 One who has become perfect and a seeker of Liberation who has become purified and eligible through Yoga after a long time, realizes That, verily by himself in his own heart.

 sraddhaval labhate jnanam

 acirenadhigacchati – The man who has faith, is diligent in his effort and who has control over the organs, attains Knowledge.
 Thus, achieving Knowledge, one attains the Supreme Peace soon.

 One who is ignorant, who has not known the Self and who is faithless and who has a doubting mind perishes.
 Neither this world nor also the next world nor happiness exists for one who has a doubting mind.

 O Dhananjaya, actions do not bind one who has renounced actions through Yoga who is knower of the Supreme Goal, by whom actions righteous or unrighteous have been renounced through Yoga characterized as Knowledge of the Supreme Goal, whose doubts have been fully dispelled by Knowledge, and who is not careless and inadvertent.